KyleMorris84/TailwindTest/README.md

 # Tailwind Test

-This is a throwaway project to learn tailwind
+This is a single page app project to learn tailwind.
+Site can be found [here](https://kylemorris84.github.io/TailwindTest/)